MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest2.md

     "azure-cli-telemetry": "1.1.0",
     "extensions": {}
     }
-    @username ➜ /workspaces/app-service-javascript-sap-cap-quickstart (main) $ azd version
-    azd version 1.5.1 (commit 3856d1e98281683b8d112e222c0a7c7b3e148e96)
   ```

   ![](2024-01-10-15-10-03.png)

+> [!IMPORTANT]
-  :point_up: When showing output of CLI interaction, we will in most cases show the text output and avoid adding the respective screenshots.
+> When showing output of CLI interaction, we will in most cases show the text output and avoid adding the respective screenshots.
 Please don't worry if coloring and formatting slightly differ.

 ### (Optional) Use your local VS Code installation to connect to your codespace from your developer machine.

+> [!IMPORTANT]
-:point_up: In the interest of time, we recommend you to stay with the browser-based Codespace UI and skip the following steps.
+> In the interest of time, we recommend you to stay with the browser-based Codespace UI and skip the following steps.
 If you want to come back at a later point in time, feel free to follow up here to connect your local VS Code with a GitHub Codespace.

 - Start the VS Code deployed on your developer machine.